jclouds/legacy-jclouds.github.com/documentation/reference/location-metadata-design.markdown

 It is my belief that the ideal granularity at which this location information is intended is an individual site used by an individual cloud service provider.
-To some extent this may scale vertically, either up (to allow a cloud company with multiple sites and/or a datacenter shared by multilpe cloud companies) or down (to indicate a particular physical rack or virtual "vOrg"-like entity).
+To some extent this may scale vertically, either up (to allow a cloud company with multiple sites and/or a datacenter shared by multiple cloud companies) or down (to indicate a particular physical rack or virtual "vOrg"-like entity).
 These *should not* be the primary concern, although where choosing between otherwise equally good options these larger and smaller granularities could be a consideration.